-The main culprit is water: precipitation in the form of snow, ice and rain seeps into cracks in the pavement surface, freezes, and expands the pavement and underlying roadbed material.
-When temperatures rise above freezing, the water melts and creates a void or cavity in the pavement.
-The pothole is created when vehicles drive over the cavity, crack the pavement and loosen roadbed material.
+The main culprit is water: precipitation in the form of snow, ice, and rain seeps into cracks in the pavement surface, freezes, and expands the pavement and underlying roadbed material.
+When temperatures rise above freezing, the water melts, creating a void or cavity in the pavement.
+The pothole is created when vehicles drive over the cavity, crack the pavement, and loosen roadbed material.
 The pothole gets significantly worse as more precipitation events and freeze/thaw cycles occur throughout the late winter/early spring months.

 The City of Novi Department of Public Works (DPW) works diligently to repair these nuisances on Novi roadways.
 Crews are constantly patrolling for and repairing potholes.
-DPW’s goal is to have reported potholes on major roads patched within 24 hours, and within 2 days for local/neighborhood streets.
-Community members should note that DPW works in partnership with the Road Commission for Oakland County (RCOC) on the County’s major roads in Novi: Grand River Avenue, Novi Road, Ten Mile Road, Twelve Mile Road, Haggerty Road, Eight Mile Road, Napier Road, Pontiac Trail, and Fourteen Mile Road.
+DPW’s goal is to have reported potholes on major roads patched within two business days, and within five days for local/neighborhood streets.

 A map of which agency is responsible for roads in Novi can be found here.